-1.7.
-Describe other proposed activities to address the Construction Site Stormwater Runoff Control Measure: No additional activities are being proposed at this time.
+Permit Activity No additional activities are being proposed at this time.
 UNM will continue to explore additional activities to address the Construction Site Stormwater Runoff Control Measure.
-Additional proposed activities will be reported in the annual report.
-GEMENT IN NEW DEVELOPMENT AND RE-DEVLEOPMENT Permit Activity 2.1.
-Development of strategies as required in Part Proposed Plan Measurable Goal I.D.5.b.(ii).(a): (ii) The program must include the development, implementation, and enforcement of, at a minimum: (a) Strategies which include a combination of structural and/or non-structural best management practices (BMPs) to control pollutants in stormwater runoff.
-SRS will work with its sister departments (e.g. FM, PDC and Parking and Transportation Services) to propose implementation of design review and construction, as well as operation and maintenance procedures to assure structural and/or non-structural best management practices (BMPs) to control pollutants in stormwater runoff.
-SRS will propose the development of contractual procedures to ensure implementation of UNM's SWMP in UNM development and redevelopment projects.
-By February 20 2016, SRS will work to develop and adopt design standards, including methodology, to estimate water quality impacts and selection of controls.
+FER MANAGEMENT IN NEW DEVELOPMENT Proposed Plan Additional proposed activities will be reported in the annual report.
+AND RE-DEVLEOPMENT Measurable Goal 2.1.
+Development of strategies as required in Part I.D.5.b.(ii).(a): (ii) The program must include the development, implementation, and enforcement of, at a minimum: (a) Strategies which include a combination of structural and/or nonstructural best management practices (BMPs) to control pollutants in stormwater runoff.
+EHS will work with its sister departments (e.g. FM, PDC and Parking and Transportation Services) to propose implementation of design review and construction, as well as operation and maintenance procedures to assure structural and/or non- structural best management practices (BMPs) to control pollutants in stormwater runoff.
+EHS will propose the development of contractual procedures to ensure implementation of UNM's SWMP in UNM development and redevelopment projects.
+By February 20 2016, EHS will work to develop and adopt design standards, including methodology, to estimate water quality impacts and selection of controls.
 Submit draft policies, procedures, guidelines, protocols regarding Storm Water Quality upon completion.
 Submission of cumulative changes in UNM's Storm Water Management Program in the Annual Report.
-The SRS Design guidelines state that for projects disturbing greater than acre of soil or pavement, the designer shall allow space for, or design in, sufficient storm water retention to minimize discharge of sediment laden storm water during construction.
-For final site design, retain on-site all storm water discharge in excess of natural predevelopment discharges for up to a 2-inch rain event or whatever the current CABQ Development Process Manual (DPM) requires.
-UNM's Stormwater Operations and Maintenance Manual addresses non-structural BMPs to control pollutants in stormwater runoff.
-UNM is not proposing additional draft policies, procedures, guidelines, protocols regarding Storm Water Quality at this time.
+The EHS Design guidelines state that for projects disturbing greater than1 acre of soil or pavement, the designer shall allow space for, or design in, sufficient storm water retention to minimize discharge of sediment laden storm water during construction.
+For final site design, retain on-site all storm water discharge in excess of natural pre-development discharges for up to a 2- inch rain event or whatever the current CABQ Development Process Manual (DPM) requires.
+UNM's Stormwater Operations and Maintenance Manual addresses non- structural BMPs to control pollutants in stormwater runoff.
+UNM is not proposing additional draft policies, procedures, guidelines, protocols regarding

+Storm Water Quality at this time.
 Where applicable, UNM will utilize guidance from the April 2002 EPA Manual, Urban Stormwater BMP Performance Monitoring , on how to estimate water quality impacts of BMPs, when feasible.
 2.2.
-Development of an ordinance or other regulatory mechanism as required in Part I.D.5.b.(ii).(b):

-(b) An ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects to the extent allowable under State, Tribal or local law.
-The ordinance or policy must:

-Incorporate a stormwater quality design standard that manages on-site the 90th percentile storm event discharge volume associated with new development sites and 80th percentile storm event discharge volume associated with redevelopment sites, through stormwater controls that infiltrate, evapotranspire the discharge volume, except in instances where full compliance cannot be achieved, as provided in Part I.D.5.b.(v).
-The stormwater from rooftop discharge may be harvested and used on-site for noncommercial use.
-Any controls utilizing impoundments that are also used for flood control that are located in areas where the New Mexico Office of the State Engineer requirements at NMAC 19.26.2.15 (see also Section 72-5-32 NMSA) apply must drain within 96 hours unless the state engineer has issued a waiver to the owner of the impoundment.
+Development of an ordinance or other regulatory mechanism as required in Part I.D.5.b.(ii).(b): (b) An ordinance or other regulatory mechanism to address post-construction runoff from new development and redevelopment projects to the extent allowable under State, Tribal or local law.
+The ordinance or policy must: Incorporate a stormwater quality design standard that manages on-site the 90th percentile storm event discharge volume associated with new development sites and 80th percentile storm event discharge volume that infiltrate, evapotranspire the discharge volume, except in instances where full compliance cannot be achieved, as provided in Part I.D.5.b.(v).
+The stormwater from rooftop discharge may be harvested and used on-site for non- commercial use.
+Any controls • EHS will work with its sister departments (FM, PDC and Parking and Transportation Services etc.) to develop and adopt design standards, policy and enforcement mechanisms for requiring on-site management of 90 th percentile (0.44-inch) storm events discharge volume associated with new development sites and 80th percentile storm event discharge volume associated with redevelopment sites. • Submission of finalized policies, procedures, guidelines, protocols regarding Stormwater Quality upon completion of finalized draft.
+EHS continues to work with FM, PDC, and PATS to develop design standards on current and upcoming construction projects.